kshedden/case_studies/methods/factor-overview.md

 $U^TU = I_p$, $V^TV = I_p$, and $S$ is diagonal with
 $S_{11} \ge S_{22} \ge \cdots \ge S_{pp}$.
-The values on the diagonal of $S$ are the *singular values* of $S$, and the SVD is unique except when there are ties among the singular values or if one or more of the singular values are zero.
+The values on the diagonal of $S$ are the *singular values* of $S$, and the SVD is unique except when there are ties among the singular values.

 One use of the SVD is to obtain a low rank approximation to a matrix $X$.
 The extreme example of a low rank matrix is a matrix with rank 1, which means that